gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 Run `sudo gitlab-ctl reconfigure` for the changes to take effect.

-## Only start omnibus-gitlab services after a given filesystem is mounted
+## Only start Omnibus-GitLab services after a given filesystem is mounted

-If you want to prevent omnibus-gitlab services (nginx, redis, unicorn etc.) from starting before a given filesystem is mounted, add the following to `/etc/gitlab/gitlab.rb`:
+If you want to prevent Omnibus-GitLab services (NGINX, Redis, Unicorn etc.) from starting before a given filesystem is mounted, add the following to `/etc/gitlab/gitlab.rb`: